Ridgerd History, Family Crest & Coats of Arms

 Another 37 words (3 lines of text) are included under the topic Early Ridgerd Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Ridgerd family to the New World and Oceana
+Migration of the Ridgerd family

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Ridgerd, or a variant listed above: Thomas Rudyard who settled in New Jersey in 1664; Thomas Rudyard arrived in Pennsylvania in 1682; Albert M. Ridgard, aged 36, who arrived at Ellis Island from Liverpool, in 1906.